Gab28-20/Rossmann-Store-Sales/README.md

 <p>Predict models have outcomes variables and predictor variables and during the feature engineering process the most useful predictor variables are created and selected.</p>

-<p>In Rossmann's problem was needed to create some features to improve the predict model on the next step.
+<p>In Rossmann's problem was needed to create some features.
 The features created were:</p>
 <ol>
   <li>Year</li>
   <li>Month</li>